StefanTeleaba/StefansGuideToEverything/Spells/Spell Descriptions/A/Arrowsplit.md

 **Components:** V, S
 **Duration:** Instantaneous

-When you cast the spell, the ammunition you're using splits into two identical pieces of ammunition.
+When you cast the spell, the ammunition you're using splits into three identical pieces of ammunition.
 All the pieces of ammunintion strike the same target and you make a separate attack roll for each piece of ammunition.

-***Using a Higher-Level Spell Slot.*** The ammunition splits into one more piece for every two spell slot levels above 3.
+***Using a Higher-Level Spell Slot.*** The ammunition splits into one more piece for each spell slot level above 3.

+*Champions of Ruin, p.28*